openoms/bitcoin-tutorials/fulcrum.md

 #ssl = 0.0.0.0:50022
 " | sudo -u fulcrum tee /home/fulcrum/.fulcrum/fulcrum.conf
 ```
-* the ports 50021 and 50022 are used to not interfere with a possible Electrs or ElectrumX instance
+* The ports 50021 and 50022 are used to not interfere with a possible Electrs or ElectrumX instance.
-* note the different settings for 4 and 8 GB RAM
+* Note the different settings for 4 and 8 GB RAM
-* edit afterwards with `sudo nano /home/fulcrum/.fulcrum/fulcrum.conf`
+* Edit afterwards with `sudo nano /home/fulcrum/.fulcrum/fulcrum.conf`

 ## Create a systemd service
 * Can paste this as a block to create the fulcrum.service file: